robertklep/homey-app-upload/packages/homey-app-upload-lib/README.md

 First, run `athom project --run` to upload the app to Homey initially.
 Keep it running, and open another window/terminal from which to run (incremental) updates using this CLI tool.

 By default, the CLI tool uploads the entire app.
+It will take into account `.gitignore` and `.homeyignore` files to determine which files to ignore.

 ##### Incremental updates